Nunthorpe: 20th century

 The settlement that is known as Nunthorpe today is that which grew up around the railway station.
 Nunthorpe village is situated about 1 mi to the south of the main suburban area.
 In the early 20th Century, Sir Arthur Dorman planned and built a new small suburb around the railway station for his workers He imposed several covenants on the building: – shops were not permitted, public houses were also not allowed, the houses had to have slate roofs and were not permitted to have house numbers.
 The layout included tree-lined roads, with spacious houses, each with a garden built in terraces.
 The houses were certainly an improvement on the small workers’ houses built in Middlesbrough.
 By 1912, about 60 houses had been built around the station area of Nunthorpe.

 1950s to the present

 New housing estates, schools and churches were built during the late 1950s, 1960s and 1970s..
 The historical development of Nunthorpe initially started with the building of generously sized houses in generous gardens.
 This has given Nunthorpe its continued heritage with an open and spacious character.

 Governance

-The village was merged into the County Borough of Teesside from the Stokesley rural district in 1968.
+The village was merged into the County Borough of Teesside from the Stokesley Rural District in 1968.
 It was split between the boroughs of Middlesbrough and Langbaurgh (in 1996 the latter was later renamed Redcar and Cleveland) by the Local Government Act 1972 in 1974, the Esk Valley Line as a boundary, with its civil parish on the Middlesbrough side.
 In the same ward as the western part of the village, Ormesby was also split between the two boroughs.

+2023 local elections results for Ormesby Ward

+In the 2023 local elections, the following members were returned to Redcar and Cleveland Borough Council:

+2023 local elections results for Nunthorpe Ward

+In the 2023 local elections, the following members were returned to Middlesbrough Borough Council: